AxK248/CMDoverWIN/README.md

 ---

 ## Fun-fact
-The script was written by an enthusiast who hadn't even received his passport yet, so the code or batch file on his own understanding of CMD.
+The script was written by an enthusiast who hadn't even received his passport yet, so the code/batch-file on his own understanding of CMD.
 *The script will be further developed and updated.*

 ## 🔌 Instructions for Add-on Authors